dzekelid/events/_listings/meetup/2-photo-comments-get.md

       operationId: photos
       parameters:
       - in: query
-        name: '*photo_id'
-        description: Return comments on these photos, separated by commas
-        type: string
-      - in: query
         name: fields
         description: Request that additional fields (separated by commas) be included in the output